-With an average of driving some fifty kilometers per day we are among the slowest overlanders in the world, averaging some 50 kilometers per day.
+An ongoing overland journey that started in 2003, this is not an average story.
+We are among the slowest overlanders in the world, averaging some 50 kilometers per day.
 To us, travel is not about covering distances, or about driving from A to B as fast as possible.
 Life on the road is about being in a place, not only to see it but also to feel it, hear it, taste its food and sniff its smells; to connect with people and share their lives.

-When we started our journey in 2003 we had no idea it would transform into a way of life.
+When we started our journey, we had no idea it would transform into a way of life.
 The idea was to travel for a year or two.
 How did it start?
 What happened?

 Spring 2003: The Netherlands